Boschloo's test: Experiment type 3: Field observation, no marginal constraints at all

+The only possible constraint is the grand total of all butterflies captured, and even that could itself be unconstrained, depending on how the collector decides to stop.
+But since one cannot reliably know beforehand for any one particular day in any one particular meadow how successful one's pursuit might be during the time available for collection, even the grand total might be unconstrained: It depends on whether the constraint on data collected is the time available to catch butterflies, or some predetermined total to be collected, perhaps to ensure adequately significant statistics.

+This type of 'experiment' (also called a "field observation") is almost entirely uncontrolled, hence some prefer to only call it an 'observation', not an 'experiment'.
+All the numbers in the table are independently random.
+Each of the cells of the contingency table is a separate binomial probability and neither Fisher's fully constrained 'exact' test nor Boschloo's partly-constrained test are based on the statistics arising from the experimental design.
+Pearson's chi-squared test is the appropriate test for an unconstrained observational study, and Pearson's test, in turn, employs the wrong statistical model for the other two types of experiment.
+(Note in passing that Pearson's chi-squared statistic should never have any "continuity correction" applied, what-so-ever, e.g. no "Yates' correction": The consequence of that "correction" will be to distort its p values to match Fisher's test, i.e. give the wrong answer.)

 Test hypothesis

 The null hypothesis of Boschloo's one-tailed test (high values of $x_1$ favor the alternative hypothesis) is:

 The null hypothesis of the one-tailed test can also be formulated in the other direction (small values of $x_1$ favor the alternative hypothesis):

 The null hypothesis of the two-tailed test is:

 There is no universal definition of the two-tailed version of Fisher's exact test.
 Since Boschloo's test is based on Fisher's exact test, a universal two-tailed version of Boschloo's test also doesn't exist.
 In the following we deal with the one-tailed test and $H_0: p_1 \le p_0$.